rackerlabs/design-system/_component_design/popovers.md

 ## When to Use

 A popover is a user interface element that shows notifications or other important information to users without the user losing the context of the current activity.
-Popovers allow users to make small changes, view additional detail, or take actions without leaving the page.
+Popovers allow users to make small changes, view additional detail, or take action without leaving the page.
 In addition to preserving context, popovers declutter a webpage.

 <<Not sure what this means..."Popovers are triggered as a result of a user action and provide a user with additional context through language, actions through buttons, or both.">>